-The Department of Energy and Climate Change (DECC) is responsible for WHD policy and legislation.
-Our role is to administer certain elements of the scheme.
+The Department for Business, Energy and Industrial Strategy (BEIS) is responsible for WHD policy and legislation.
+Ofgem E-Serve’s role is to administer certain elements of the scheme.

-The WHD scheme has three different elements: Core Group, Broader Group and Industry Initiatives.
-DECC coordinates the Core Group, while we take the lead in administering the Broader Group and Industry Initiatives.
+The WHD scheme has three different elements: the Core Group, Broader Group and Industry Initiatives.
+BEIS coordinates the Core Group, while we administer the Broader Group and Industry Initiatives.

-Core Group: a £140 electricity bill rebate for fuel-poor pensioners
+Core Group: a £140 rebate for fuel-poor pensioners

 Broader Group: a £140 rebate to fuel-poor customers

-The criteria and guidelines are set out in the Warm Home Discount (Miscellaneous Amendments) Regulations 2015.
+The mandatory criteria and guidelines are set out in the Warm Home Discount regulations.

 Industry Initiatives: indirect help to fuel-poor customers

-Direct any questions on how the Broader Group and Industry Initiative elements operate to Ofgem’s WHD Operational Team at WHD@ofgem.gov.uk.
+You can read more about our administration of the scheme in our guidance: Warm Home Discount (WHD) guidance for suppliers [Draft Version 5].
+Direct any questions on how the Broader Group and Industry Initiative elements operate to Ofgem’s Operational Team at WHD@ofgem.gov.uk.

-Send any questions on the scheme as a whole, and on the Core Group to DECC at firstname.lastname@example.org or call 0300 060 4000.
+Any questions on the scheme as a whole, and on the Core Group should be directed to BEIS at email@example.com or 020 7215 5000.